Principi group

 The Principi group, also known as Belivuk-Miljković clan, founded under the name Janjičari, is a Serbian notorious hooligan firm of JSD Partizan, that was allegedly involved in organized crime, and was founded by Veljko Belivuk and Aleksandar Stanković.
 From a local vandals and hooligans in JSD Partizan's basketball and football matches, it grew into one of the most powerful organizations in the Balkan region.
 It was founded in Ritopek, a suburban neighbourhood of Belgrade, Serbia.
 The crimes Principi committed in the span of 5–8 years were extortion, intimidation, kidnapping, torture and mutilation, murder and drug sales.
-With allegiance to Kavač clan and contact with over 29 other Grobari subgroups, Principi is one of the most powerful criminal organizations in Serbia and Southeast Europe.
+With allegiance to Kavač clan and contact with over 29 other Grobari subgroups, Principi is one of the most powerful hooligan firms in Serbia and Southeast Europe.

-Formation
+Formation before Football

 The Principi criminal group is linked to Veljko Belivuk and Darko Elez, the mastermind of the criminal underworld in Republika Srpska, and the leader of Elez gang.
 They worked together, celebrated the murders of rival mobsters and were on the verge of joining a clan that would rule a large territory of Serbia and Bosnia and Herzegovina.
 Belivuk and Elez had the same boss, Radoje Zvicer, a Montenegrin criminal and a leader of Kavač clan.

 Football-based activities

 Later in 2013, Aleksandar Stanković, known as Sale Mutavi, a leader of newly formed Partizan supporters group called "Janjičari", invited his colleague Belivuk, and his best man Marko Miljković to join his new crew.
 At the end of 2016, after the murder of Sale, Belivuk and Miljković took control over the crew, changing the name to Principi, after a Serbian historical figure Gavrilo Princip.
 In 2018, Principi became the leading group on the south stand on Partizan Stadium, and almost all subgroups of hooligans on the south stand gave allegiance to Belivuk and Miljković.

 After the arrest of 19 core members of the organization, Belivuk and Miljković continued the criminal control over the organization, making Principi hidden from the south stand for few months before returning in 2022.
 Reformed organization was set under the leadership of Kolaković, a close friend of Belivuk who was in jail during his rule.
-Kole commands hooligans and organizations football operations, while Belivuk gives the instructions.
+Kolaković commands hooligans and organizations football operations, while Belivuk and Miljković gives the instructions.